-Based on the shares referenced in clauses (i) and (ii) above, and including Mr. Perelman's vested stock options, Mr. Perelman, directly and indirectly, through MacAndrews & Forbes, at December 31, 2009, beneficially owned approximately 77% of Revlon, Inc.'s Class A Common Stock, 100% of Revlon, Inc.'s Class B Common Stock, together representing approximately 79% of the combined Revlon, Inc. Class A and Class B Common Stock (representing approximately 77% of the combined voting power of Revlon, Inc.'s Class A and Class B Common Stock and Preferred Stock), and beneficially owned approximately 67% of the combined Revlon, Inc. Class A and Class B Common Stock and Preferred Stock.
-The remaining 10,949,318 shares of Class A Common Stock and 9,336,905 shares of Preferred Stock, in each case as outstanding at December 31, 2009, were owned by the public.
+Based on the shares referenced in clauses (i) and (ii) above, and including Mr. Perelman's vested stock options, Mr. Perelman, directly and indirectly, through MacAndrews & Forbes, at December 31, 2009, beneficially owned approximately 77% of Revlon, Inc.'s Class A Common Stock, 100% of Revlon, Inc.'s Class B Common Stock, together representing approximately 79% of the combined Revlon, Inc. Class A and Class B Common Stock (representing approximately 77% of the combined voting power of Revlon, Inc.'s Class A and Class B Common Stock and Preferred Stock), and beneficially owned approximately 67% of the combined Revlon, Inc. Class A and Class B Common Stock and Preferred Stock), and beneficially owned approximately 67% of the combined Revlon, Inc. Class A and Class B Common Stock and Preferred Stock, in each case as outstanding at December 31, 2009, were owned by the public.